 NOTE: As of January 2019, I haven’t gone through any of these instructions.
-Some things may have changed since I wrote it because they were changing up things faster than I could write this tutorial.
-But I think if you are willing to learn Gutenberg, this tutorial will help.
+Some things may have changed since I wrote it because changes to Gutenberg were made faster than I could write this tutorial.
+But I think if you are willing to learn Gutenberg, this tutorial and the video will help.

 What is Gutenberg?

 Gutenberg is the replacement WordPress TinyMCE Text Editor (WYSIWYG Text Editor) where you write your posts and page text.
 Here is what the new editor will look like in comparison to what it does now: